This post may contain affiliate links. Read my full disclosure policy.

 - In a Instant Pot, using the saute function, heat oil and add sausage and sauté for about 5 minutes or until browned.
-Add onion, celery, bell pepper, garlic and jalapeño, and cook, stirring frequently, about 3 minutes or until tender.
+Add onion, celery, bell pepper, garlic and jalapeño, and cook, stirring frequently, about 3 minutes or until fragrant.

-- Add tomatoes and their juices, broth , thyme, bay leaves, paprika, smoked paprika, salt, pepper, cayenne and fish sauce.
+- Add tomatoes and their juices, broth , thyme, oregano, bay leaves, paprika, smoked paprika, salt, pepper, cayenne and fish sauce.